-I currently have no affiliation.
-Previously I worked as a postdoctoral researcher with Kenny Paterson in the Applied Cryptography Group at ETH Zürich.
-I earned a PhD in Computer Science at University of California, San Diego advised by Mihir Bellare.
-Prior to starting my PhD studies, I obtained BSc and MSc in Computer Science at University of Latvia, and MSc in Mathematics of Cryptography and Communcations at Royal Holloway, University of London.
+I currently work at Amazon.
+Previously I worked as a postdoctoral researcher in the Applied Cryptography Group at ETH Zürich led by Kenny Paterson.
+I earned a PhD in Computer Science at UC San Diego advised by Mihir Bellare.
+Prior to starting my doctoral studies, I obtained BSc and MSc in Computer Science at University of Latvia, and MSc in Mathematics of Cryptography and Communcations at Royal Holloway, University of London.

 Four Attacks and a Proof for Telegram